XylonFu/JsonlBatch/README.md

 #### 1\.
 Installation

 The framework requires Python 3.9+.
-Place the five framework files in your project directory and install the dependencies:
+Place the six framework files in your project directory and install the dependencies:

 ```bash
 pip install aiohttp tqdm aiofiles aiologger